 Black people, particularly young Black men, are disproportionately charged with drug crimes in North Carolina and throughout the nation.
 That is without even scratching the surface of legal bias in issues such as sentencing disparities for cocaine and crack that have resulted in generations of Black men being lost behind bars.

-In addition to being Black attorney who knows what it is like to walk a mile in your shoes as a Black man in North Carolina, Patrick has extensive experience on both sides of drug cases.
+In addition to being a Black attorney who knows what it is like to walk a mile in your shoes as a Black man in North Carolina, Patrick has extensive experience on both sides of drug cases.
 Before opening his defense practice with us, he was a Johnson County felony drug prosecutor and drug treatment court prosecutor in New Hanover County.
-He how what the prosecution builds its case and can use his experience to build the strongest possible defense for you or your loved one when they need it most.
+He how the prosecution builds its case and can use his experience to build the strongest possible defense for you or your loved one when they need it most.

 Phylicia has successfully negotiated and litigated felonies and misdemeanors including drug possession and drug trafficking in North Carolina.

 Our attorneys are equipped to defend against felony and misdemeanor drug charges, including:

 Your choice of attorney can make a difference in limiting your exposure to harsh penalties such as prison time, fines, and the complications that come from having a criminal record.

 “Sex offender”: It’s a label that, once affixed, will follow you for the rest of your life.
 It is possible that the label is the worst punishment inflicted upon those convicted of sex crimes in North Carolina, as it can dictate where you can live, limit your freedom of movement, prevent employment and tarnish your personal reputation.

 Combining the stigma of being a registered sex offender with the racial bias you already encounter is a recipe for disaster.
 It is crucial to mount an aggressive defense if you face accusations of sex crimes such as: